 • additional competencies to be assessed as part of the teacher performance appraisal;

-- additional standards, methods, processes, timelines, and steps to be followed; - provisions for parental and student input on any additional competencies the board establishes.
+provisions for parental and student input on any additional competencies the board establishes.
 Before providing such input to a teacher, the board must follow legal requirements such as removing information that would identify a parent or student.